Mindgamesnl/FireIO/documentation/technotes.md

  4. open http connection and request the token (optional: password)
  5. open socket
  6. send authentication header over socket
- 7. wait for authentication validation from server
+ 7. wait for authentication validation from main
  8. request buffer size
  9. call `Event.CONNECT`

 # Threading Model
 #### Server
-The Fire-IO server always uses at at least one thread to listen and handle connections.
+The Fire-IO main always uses at at least one thread to listen and handle connections.

 #### Client
 The Fire-IO client always uses one allocated thread to handle the IO listener for the socket client, this thread gets closed when the connection is also closed.